Home RecipesChristmas recipes Cookie Christmas Tree

 by Lorena

 I loved making this cookie Christmas tree!
-It’s not only pretty but the cookies are really very delicious :).
-I was scared that this was going to be a complete mess, that the tree was awful, that it would fall or whatnot, lol!
+It’s not only pretty and easy to make but the cookies are very delicious :).
+I was scared that this would be a complete mess, that the tree would be awful, that it would fall and whatnot, lol!
 In the end, even though I was nervous at the beginning, I enjoyed it.

-It’s really worth it to make special things this Christmas; these are the details that make us smile at the end of a difficult year for us.
+It’s worth it to make special things this Christmas.
+These are the details that make us smile at the end of a difficult year for us.
 Even dusting the cookie Christmas tree with icing sugar feels magical.
-Reserve some time for making this 🙂 For icing, I use royal icing which is really stable and goes really hard at room temperature.
+Reserve some time for making this 🙂!
+For icing, I use royal icing which is stable and goes very hard at room temperature.
 That makes for a really good glue and ensures that the cake stays together.
 Make sure to add some to the base of the cookie tree so that it sticks to the plate underneath.

 cookie Christmas tree